 Raayan Dhar

-I am an undergraduate studying Computer Science with a concentration in Electrical Engineering at the University of California, Los Angeles.
+I am was an undergraduate studying Computer Science with a concentration in Electrical Engineering at the University of California, Los Angeles.
+I'm currently on a leave of absence.

-Over summer 2024 I was a software development intern at Amazon on their low-latency risk evaluation service.
+Over summer 2024 I was a software development intern at Amazon, where I wrote the killswitch for their low-latency risk evaluation service.
 Far before that, my interest in computer science stemmed from a summer working on Monte-Carlo simulations at the Paegal Lab.

 Interests

 I am most interested in deep learning systems for the real world, across the entire stack (theory to architecture to low-level optimization).
-These days, I work on robot learning, namely imitation learning.
+Recently, I've been working on the LLM inference problem.

 UCLA